adaptyvbio/ProteinFlow/CONTRIBUTING.md

 - If the pull request addresses an issue, reference it in the description using the `#issue-number` syntax.

 Your pull request will be reviewed by the project maintainers, and feedback or changes may be requested.
 Please be responsive to the feedback and make the necessary updates to ensure a smooth review process.

+## Documentation

+We use NumPy style docstrings to document our code.
+When contributing, please ensure that your code is documented using this style.
+NumPy style docstrings provide a consistent and readable format for documenting functions, classes, and modules.

+For more information on how to write NumPy style docstrings, refer to the [NumPy Docstring Guide](https://numpydoc.readthedocs.io/en/latest/format.html).

 Thank you for your contributions to ProteinFlow!